-Our educational system has programmed us to subdivide Earth into its material spheres: Lithosphere, Atmosphere, Hydrosphere, Biosphere, and World.
 How easy it is to forget that: (1) all humanity evolves from biology; (2) all biology derives from from water; (3) all water derives from from the air (vapor); and (4) all that air was steamed out of molten rock.
-We also forget that a rock called coal exists because the biosphere extracted carbon from the atmosphere, and then the hydrosphere prevented the residues from being recycled back to the atmopsphere, which allowed them to become lithosphere.
+We also forget that a rock called coal exists because the biosphere extracted carbon from the atmosphere, and then the hydrosphere prevented the residues from being recycled back to the atmosphere, which allowed them to become lithosphere.
 So to what “sphere” does coal belong?
 From my perspective, it’s all one thing with geoscience at the bottom of the well and at the beginning of time.
 Bioscience is thus a specialty of geoscience.

 Photo: Ultra-clean water and plant detritus in Otter Pond, Standish, Maine created by low nutrient and high oxygen.
 This results from the fact that the surface-aerated water of Lake Sebago is filtered through a sandy moraine aquifer before emerging into an isolated kettle lake.